AML/CTF Independent Review – What AUSTRAC Requires and Why It Matters

 Who needs Independent review

-Under the AML /CTF Act, a reporting entity is any business that provides a designated service listed in the Act, such as financial, gambling, bullion, or digital currency exchange services.
 These entities have key obligations, including registering with AUSTRAC, developing an AML/CTF program, conducting customer due diligence, and reporting transactions and suspicious activities.
+And conduct regular independent AML/CTF compliance reviews of part A of their AML/CTF program.

 Who is considered a Reporting Entity?